Mostafa-Elshahawy/NodeLodge/README.md

+## NodeLodge
-##Hotel management system app for organizing reservations and clients data
+A hotel management system for organizing clients' reservations with  room conditions